vikasjainn/vikasjainn/README.md

 ### 👨‍💻 About Me

-I'm a **Full Stack Software Engineer** from India 🇮🇳, currently pursuing my degree in Computer Science.
-I'm passionate about architecting robust solutions and exploring the intersection of development and operations.
+I am a skilled **Go (Golang) Developer** specializing in building high-performance, scalable backend services.
+With deep expertise in the **Google Cloud Platform (GCP)** and **Firebase**, I architect and deploy robust, cloud-native solutions.

+My focus is on writing clean, efficient code and leveraging modern DevOps principles to create impactful and resilient software.

-- 🔭 I’m currently working on enhancing my cloud and containerization skills.
+- 🔭 I’m currently architecting microservices with **Go** and deploying on **Google Cloud**.
-- 🌱 I’m always learning about backend optimization and system design.
+- 🌱 I’m passionate about system design, distributed systems, and serverless technologies.
-- 👯 I’m looking to collaborate on impactful open-source projects.
+- 👯 I’m looking to collaborate on high-impact backend and cloud projects.
-- 💬 Ask me about **React, Node.js, and DevOps practices**.
+- 💬 Ask me about **Go, GCP, Firebase, or building scalable APIs**.

 <br>